 The Papaya Thief, aka Brendan Basham, is a writer and chef living in Portland, OR, among other, more talented chefs and writers.
 He was born in Alaska and raised in northern Arizona.
 He’s a recovering restauranteur.
 After nearly ten years as chef and co-owner of Tapas Isleña and then La Copa Llena, two award-winning restaurants in Rincón, Puerto Rico, Brendan moved back to the states for grad school.
 He’s a graduate of The Evergreen State College, and is currently enrolled in the creative writing program at the Institute of American Indian Arts.

-I have a green papaya salad on my menu, and for the past few years I’ve been taking green papayas right off the trees.
-I’ve snuck into neighbors’ backyards, been bloodied by barbed wire fences, chased by wild dogs, yelled at by old blind men.
-The milk from a broken papaya stem burns like battery acid if it drips on you.
-When you wipe the sweat off your brow with the back of your juiced-drenched arm, or the sweat off your upper lip with your milky white stained shoulder, your face will itch and burn, and water will only make it worse.
+I had a green papaya salad on my menu, and I was stealing green papayas right off the trees in our neighborhood.
+I snuck into stranger’s yards, bloodied by barbed wire fences, chased by wild dogs, yelled at by old blind men, all for a salad.
+The milk from a broken papaya stem stings like battery acid.
+Then when I wiped the sweat off my brow, my face burned.
+A rinse in water only made it worse.

-But at 5pm, if you order the papaya salad, you know where it came from, you know that it’s fresh, and that makes me happy.
+But at 5pm, if you ordered the papaya salad at the restaurant, you knew where it came from, you knew that it was fresh, and that made me happy.